jany-dev/jobbly-app/README.md

-Dynamic job board for Software Developer roles, users are able to filter for roles based on location, job type, programming language and salary band
+# Dynamic job board for Software Developer roles
+Users are able to filter for roles based on location, job type, programming language and salary band

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).